Cost of Living in the United States for International Students

 • Local climate

-To help cut down on your monthly utility bills, if you buy a new phone after moving to the US, try to buy it outright or pay off its purchase as quickly as possible.
-The sooner you pay it off, the more affordable your monthly payments will be, as you’ll only have to pay for your phone bill and not the phone itself.
+To help cut down on your monthly utility bills, if you buy a new phone after moving to the US, try to buy it in full right away or pay it off as quickly as possible.
+The sooner it’s paid for, the more affordable your monthly payments will be, as you’ll only have to pay for your phone bill and not the phone itself.
 If your current phone from your home country is unlocked, you may just need to buy an American SIM card and sign up for an American phone plan.

 Tip: To find out the average monthly cost of utilities in your area, you can ask your landlord, realtor, or apartment manager.
 Or, use a cost of living calculator like Numbeo.